 Every year in January or February, Harbin Ice Lantern Festival is held in Harbin.
-Sculptors from all over China and around the world to make ice or snow sculptures and create a wonderful snow world in Harbin.
-Watch video of 2009 Harbin Ice Lantern Festival.
+Sculptors from all over China and around the world make ice or snow sculptures and create a wonderful snow world in Harbin.

-The highlights of a visit to this city include Central Street, the old Russian and foreign buildings, especially Saint Sophia Cathedral, the ice festivals in which huge ice sculptures and ice buildings are put on display, Sun Island Park, the Siberian Tiger Park, and the Chinese-Russian market; and a nearby highlight is the Yabuli Ski Resort that is about 3 hours by train to the southeast.
+The highlights of a visit to this city include Central Street, the old Russian and foreign buildings, especially Saint Sophia Cathedral, the Harbin Ice Festival in which huge ice sculptures and ice buildings are put on display, Sun Island Park, the Siberian Tiger Park, and the Chinese-Russian market; and a nearby highlight is the Yabuli Ski Resort that is about 3 hours by train to the southeast.

-Harbin itself doesn’t have a long history as a city unlike most other Chinese cities.
+Harbin itself doesn't have a long history as a city, unlike most other Chinese cities.
 The area had fishing villages until the Russians started to build a railroad into this area in 1897.
 The Russians wanted a shortcut through this area.
-Read More on Harbin History

 - Harbin's winters are extremely cold.
 In January the average temperatures range from –13 to –25 degrees Celsius or +10 to –10 degrees F. So dress in layers of clothes for warmth.